- About TiDB

 encryption.master-key.
 On restart TiKV must access both of the old and new master key, but once TiKV is up and running, TiKV will only need access to the new key.
 It is okay to leave the

-encryption.previous-master-key config in the config file from that on.
+encryption.previous-master-key configuration in the configuration file from that on.
 Even on restart, TiKV only tries to use the old key if it fails to decrypt existing data using the new master key.

 Currently online master key rotation is not supported, so you need to restart TiKV.
 It is advised to do a rolling restart to a running TiKV cluster serving online query.

-Here is an example config for rotating the KMS CMK:
+Here is an example configuration for rotating the KMS CMK:

 [security.encryption.master-key] type = "kms" key-id = "50a0c603-1c6f-11e6-bb9e-3fadde80ce75" region = "us-west-2" [security.encryption.previous-master-key] type = "kms" key-id = "0987dcba-09fe-87dc-65ba-ab0987654321" region = "us-west-2"